 SOFTS-Arabica coffee hits fresh 14-month low, raw sugar slumps

-LONDON, Oct 27 (Reuters) - Arabica coffee futures on ICE hit a fresh 14-month low on Thursday amid ongoing favourable weather in Brazil and worries over global demand, while raw sugar hit its lowest in more than three weeks.
+NEW YORK/LONDON, Oct 27 (Reuters) - Arabica coffee futures on ICE hit a fresh 14-month low on Thursday on favourable weather conditions in Brazil and worries over global demand that are driving fund sales, while raw sugar hit its lowest in more than three weeks.

 COFFEE